More than just a job.

 Education, Training, and Experience

 - Graduation from a recognized program for Practical Nurses plus 1 year of experience working with offenders and/or in secure health care settings, or an equivalent combination of education, training, and experience.
-Current full practicing licensure with the College of Licensed Practical Nurses of B.C.
-(CLPNBC).
+Current full practicing licensure with the British Columbia College of Nursing Professionals (BCCNP.

 Skills and Abilities